-17. "Men of Athens, the Lacedæmonians have sent us hither concerning our men in the island, to see if we can persuade you to such a course, as being most profitable for you, may, in this misfortune, be the most honourable for us that our present condition is capable of.
-We will not be longer in discourse than standeth with our custom, being the fashion with us, where few words suffice, there indeed not to use many; but yet to use more, when the occasion requireth that by words we should make plain that which is to be done in actions of importance1.
-But the words we shall use, we pray you to receive not with the mind of an enemy, nor as if we went about to instruct you as men ignorant; but for a remembrance to you of what you know, that you may deliberate wisely therein.
-It is now in your power to assure your to use more, when occasion may be for explaining by words something important in order to effect our object'.
-Goell.
-See the story related by Herodotus, iii.
-46. Arnold. ^{1 [&}quot; We are about to lengthen our speech, not indeed against our wont, but that it is our natural practice, where few words suffice, there indeed not to use many: but present good fortune with reputation, holding what you have, with the addition of honour and glory besides: and to avoid that which befalleth men upon extraordinary success; who through hope oration of the aspire 1 to greater fortune, because the fortune they Lacedæmonians. have already came unhoped for.
+an enemy, nor as if we went about to instruct you as men ignorant; but for a remembrance to you of what you know, that you may deliberate wisely therein.
+It is now in your power to assure your present good fortune with reputation, holding what you have, with the addition of honour and glory besides: and to avoid that which befalleth men upon extraordinary success; who through hope aspire1 to greater fortune, because the fortune they have already came unhoped for.
 Whereas they that have felt many changes of both fortunes, ought indeed to be most suspicious of the good.
 So ought your city, and ours especially, upon experience in all reason to be.
 18. Know it, by seeing this present misfortune fallen on us; who being of greatest dignity of all the Grecians, come to you to ask that, which before we thought chiefly in our own hands to give2.
 And yet we are not brought to this through weakness, nor through insolence upon addition of strength; but3 because it succeeded not with the power we had as we thought it should; which may as well happen to any other as to ourselves.
-So that you have no reason to conceive, that for your power and purchases4, fortune also must be therefore always yours.
-Such wise men as safely reckon their prosperity in the account of things doubtful, do most wisely also . address themselves towards adversity; and not think that war will so far follow and no further, as one shall please more or less to take it in hand, but rather so far as fortune shall lead it.
-Such men also seldom miscarrying, because they be not puffed up with the confidence of success, choose IV.
-YEAR VII.
+So that you have no reason to conceive, that for your power and purchases 4 , fortune also must be therefore always yours.
+Such wise men as safely reckon their prosperity in the account of things doubtful, do most wisely also address themselves towards adversity; and not think that war will so far follow and no further, as one shall please more or less to take it in hand, but rather so far as fortune shall lead it.
+Such men also seldom miscarrying, because they be not puffed up with the confidence of success, choose then principally to give over, when they are in their better fortune.
+And so it will be good for you, men of Athens, to do with us; and not, if rejecting our advice you chance to miscarry, (as many ways you may), to have it thought hereafter that all your present successes were but mere fortune: whereas, on the contrary, it is in your hands without danger 1 to leave a reputation to posterity both of strength and wisdom.